Rightpoint/RZPoseurWebView/README.md

-NOTE: This library is no longer actively maintained.
+## Important Notice
+This repository is slated for deletion, perhaps as soon as June 1, 2016.
+Please find other solutions.
+There will be no future updates or support.

 RZPoseurWebView
 ===============